LordSnoosh/SEIR2222/work/w11/d4/01-mern-shopping-cart-part-1/README.md

 > There's no need to add a separate `useEffect` because the existing `useEffect` has the necessary empty array dependency (`[]`).

-The React app isn't compiling because we have need a new `import`.
+The React app isn't compiling because we need an additional `import`.

 #### 💪 Practice Exercise - Add the Missing `import` (1 minute)